 Women in Sciences:

-Trinity ran a ‘Women in Sciences Day’ on 20th February 2019 alongside Jesus College for Year 12 female students interested in studying science at university.
-The day comprised of lectures and workshops delivered by female academics to give students a flavour of what it is like to study science at university and to encourage them to aim high in their applications to university.
-Over 80 students attended and the day was a great success.
-Next year, we hope to expand this day to include more students.
+Trinity runs a ‘Women in Sciences Event’ alongside Jesus and Wadham Colleges for Year 12 female students interested in studying science at university.
+The day comprises of lectures and workshops delivered by female academics to give students a flavour of what it is like to study science at university and to encourage them to aim high in their applications to university.
+There is a residential element for those who live far away.
+Over 80 students attend from the North East, Wales, London and Oxfordshire.
+This year, our event will take place from 15th-17th March 2020.

 OxLAT Extension Programme in Classics and the Ancient World: